"What are angiotensin receptor blockers (ARBs) and how do they work?

 Drugs that inhibit the renin-angiotensin system can cause hyperkalemia.
 Monitor serum electrolytes periodically.

 Some patients with heart failure have developed increases in potassium with valsartan therapy.
 These effects are usually minor and transient, and they are more likely to occur in patients with pre-existing renal impairment.
 Dosage reduction and/or discontinuation of Exforge may be required [see ADVERSE REACTIONS].

 Patient Counseling Information

-Rats and mice treated with amlodipine maleate in the diet for up to two years, at concentrations calculated to provide daily dosage levels of 0.5, 1.25, and 2.5 mg amlodipine/kg/day, showed no evidence of a carcinogenic effect of the drug.
-For the mouse, the highest dose was, on mg/m² basis, similar to the maximum recommended human dose [MRHD] of 10 mg amlodipine/day.
-For the rat, the highest dose was, on a mg/m² basis, about two and a half times the MRHD.
+Rats and mice treated with amlodipine maleate in the diet for up to 2 years, at concentrations calculated to provide daily dosage levels of 0.5, 1.25, and 2.5 mg amlodipine/kg/day, showed no evidence of a carcinogenic effect of the drug.
+For the mouse, the highest dose was, on mg/m² basis, similar to the MRHD of 10 mg amlodipine/day.
+For the rat, the highest dose was, on a mg/m² basis, about 2.5 the MRHD.
 (Calculations based on a 60 kg patient.)

 Mutagenicity studies conducted with amlodipine maleate revealed no drug-related effects at either the gene or chromosome level.